prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Frequently asked questions

+**I'm new to Ethereum, and I'm a visual learner.
+Can you show me how these things work?** <br />
+The Beginner's Introduction to Prysm uses diagrams to help you visualize Ethereum's architecture, and Prysm's too.

 **Why do you recommend putting everything on a single machine?** <br />
 Keeping all of your client software on a single machine keeps things simple, which aligns with our security best practices.
 [TODO: link to best practices].